583-dsdt-team/old-pic-tool/README.md

 ### Detector (detector.py)

 This module detects the composition of each photo by bins on the Monk Scale.
 It can detect either color or grayscale versions of the Monk Scale.
-In future iterations of the tool, users will be able to set their own colors to detect in a photo.
+In future iterations of the tool, users will be able to set their own color bins to detect in a photo.

 ### Compare predicted color distribution to true distribution